ankitkicode/Boilorplate-code/write.md

 # README.md

-This folder contains utility functions for the front-end of the application.
+This folder contains utility functions for the front-end and Backend of the application.
 The functions are designed to perform various tasks such as:

 * Setting, getting, and removing items from local storage
 * Fetching and validating authentication tokens